 - Primacy of mind means, "Set your mind on things above, not on things on the earth" (Colossians 3:2; also Philippians 3:19).
 Yes, we have to give thought to life on earth.
 But we do not set our mind on earthly things as a source of values, fulfillment, or truth.

-- Position means “place of mind”—the permanent focus for our mind: “You will keep him in perfect peace, whose mind is stayed on You, because He trusts in You” (Isaiah 26:3).
+- Position means "place of mind."
+It refers to the permanent focus for our mind: "You will keep him in perfect peace, whose mind is stayed on You, because he trusts in You" (Isaiah 26:3).
 Everybody trusts in something, but only the mind positioned toward God has perfect peace.

 - Process refers to being "clear minded" (1 Peter 4:7, NIV 1984).

 We must have a biblical grid through which we process and evaluate everything we take in from every source.
 We allow nothing to find a permanent place in our mind that does not square with God's Word in terms of purity, importance, truth, and edification.

 You may be like me—not a big consumer of video games.
 But I appreciate what can be learned from them.
 They are "mind games" for entertainment, but the mind games Satan plays are deadly serious.
 Take a moment and dedicate your mind to God for His glory—and use the six strategies above to safeguard it daily.

 1 Oswald Chambers, My Utmost for His Highest, February 11 reading, http://utmost.org/is-your-mind-stayed-on-god/.